AyoungYa/scenarios/python/challenge-log-parsing/step2.md

 ## Tips

-- Use the directory to store each uri requested times temporary.
+- Use the directory to store any uri requested times temporarily.

 ## TODO